 After you complete your “knockout” search, you should hire a trademark attorney to conduct a more robust federal trademark search prior to adopting, using, or attempting to register your trademark.
 A knowledgeable and trustworthy trademark attorney will give you a legal opinion informing you of the risks associated with using and registering your trademark, and you’ll be able to sleep at night knowing your trademark search was thorough and complete.

 If you have any questions about why performing a trademark search is so important to the successful clearance and ownership of your trademark, please contact me right away for your free consultation.
+I may be reached at (314) 749-4059, firstname.lastname@example.org, or through the contact form found on this page.
 I look forward to hearing from you soon.